 Workers’ compensation insurance is required by law in most states.
 Policies cover injured employees’ medical bills and lost wages and death benefits if an employee dies from a workplace incident.
-In Illinois, employers must get coverage even if they have a single, part-time employee and pay an average of $1.12 per $100 of payroll.
+In Illinois, employers must get coverage even if they have a single, part-time employee, and they pay an average of $1 per $100 of payroll.

-Most Illinois employers need to purchase coverage from a private insurer.
-If you can’t find an insurer to cover your business, then you can enroll in what’s called a market of last resort operated by the National Council of Compensation Insurers.
+Most Illinois employers purchase coverage from private insurers.
+Those who can’t find an insurer to cover their business can enroll in what’s called a market of last resort operated by the National Council of Compensation Insurers (NCCI).
 Premiums in this market can be 50% higher than the private market.

 Top Illinois Workers’ Compensation Insurance Providers